wwwfscorg-project/awesome-KBSQA/README.md

 - [PDF](https://dl.acm.org/doi/pdf/10.1145/3289600.3290956?casa_token=_jdAPjXRy5MAAAAA:zjFI6xu8CC6rpBIRREu3aQCfpIxE4fmWVQ1Ru0mwzcuav2tjiRJyLLn91p0zjZ_THpXQB7sxMW8A)
 - [CODE](https://github.com/xhuang31/KEQA_WSDM19)
-- `All KG entities and predicates are embeddings with TransE or TransR.
+- METHODOLOGY: `All KG entities and predicates are embeddings with TransE or TransR.
 Next, bi-LSTM with attention is applied to generate the corresponding KG embeddings of mentioned entity and predicate.
 Also, position of head entity mention is identified by a bi-LSTM and used to find candidates based on fuzzy matching.
 A joint similarity function is designed to integrate the similaries between entity/predicate embeddings and matched texts.`

 ### Zhao et al. (2019), Simple question answering with subgraph ranking and joint-scoring

 > Wenbo Zhao, Tagyoung Chung, Anuj Goyal,andAngeliki Metallinou.
-"Simple question answering with subgraph ranking and joint-scoring." arXiv preprint arXiv:1904.04049 (2019).
+"Simple question answering with subgraph ranking and joint-scoring."
+NAACL 2019.

 - [PDF](https://arxiv.org/pdf/1904.04049)
 - CODE
-- Abstract
+- METHODOLOGY

 ### Lukovnikov et al. (2019), Pretrained transformers for simple question answering over knowledge graphs